Weezer: The "Red Album" (2006–2008)

 After the success of Make Believe, the band decided to take a break.
-Cuomo returned to Harvard where he ended up graduating cum laude and as a Phi Beta Kappa in 2006.
-Cuomo also married Kyoko Ito on June 18, 2006, a woman he had known since March 1997.
+Cuomo returned to Harvard, where he graduated and earned a bachelor’s degree in English.
+He also earned a spot in the academic honor society Phi Beta Kappa in 2006.
+Cuomo also married Kyoko Ito on June 18, 2006, a woman he had met at a solo gig in Massachusetts in 1997.
 The wedding was attended by the current members of the band as well as Matt Sharp and Jason Cropper.
 During this break, Wilson and Bell appeared in the 2006 film Factory Girl playing John Cale and Lou Reed respectively, as well as contributing a cover of the Velvet Underground song "Heroin" for the film.
 Also during this time, Bell started a new project, the Relationship.

 Weezer (also known as the Red Album) was released in June 2008.
-Rick Rubin produced the album and Rich Costey mixed it.
+The album was produced by Rick Rubin and Jacknife Lee, with Rich Costey mixing it.
 The record was described as "experimental", and according to Cuomo, who claimed it at the time to be Weezer's "boldest and bravest and showiest album", included longer and non-traditional songs, TR-808 drum machines, synthesizers, Southern rap, baroque counterpoint, and band members other than Cuomo writing, singing, and switching instruments.
 Wilson said the album cost about a million dollars to make, contrasting it with the budget of the Blue Album.
-The album was produced by Rubin and Jacknife Lee.
 The album debuted at No. 4 on the Billboard 200 while receiving generally positive reviews.